Alternatives to animal testing: Scientific congresses

+The European Society of Toxicology in Vitro (ESTIV) focuses on New Non-animal Approaches(NAMs) in Toxicology, including in vitro, in silico, and in chemico technologies and promotes science based on the AOPs knowledge.

+It organises bi-annual conferences in Europe and an annual ESTIV Applied in Toxicology Course, recognised by EUROTOX for obtaining ERT certification.
+It was established in 1994 and is one of the oldest professional associations in the in vitro and in-silico toxicology in the EU.

 The World Congress on Alternatives and Animal Use in the Life Sciences takes place every three years.
 The next conference (10th) will be held in September 2017 in Seattle.

 The 1st Latino-Americano Congress on Alternative to Animal Testing took place in 2012.
 Colama (I Congresso Latino-Americano De Metodos Alternativos Ao Uso De Animais No Ensino, Pesquisa E Industria).

 The Johns Hopkins University Center for Alternatives to Animal Testing (CAAT) co-organizes an annual symposium on the 3Rs with the USDA's Animal Welfare Information Center (AWIC) and NIH's Office of Laboratory Animal Welfare.
 Previously known as the Social Housing Symposium, the symposium has occurred annually (except for 2015) since 2013 with past symposia archived on video on the AWIC website.
 Videos of the most recent symposium, "7th Annual 3Rs Symposium: Practical Solutions and Success Stories", held in June 2020, may also be found on the AWIC website.